The En'owkin Centre Governed by the Okanagan Indian Educational Resources Society En'owkin.

 Located on the Penticton Indian Band reserve, En'owkin's unique building design reflects a traditional Okanagan winter home also known as a pit house.
 It is a gathering place where families and community members can replenish themselves spiritually and is also a teaching place where story, co-operation, craft and artistry come together.

 En'owkin's faculty is comprised of highly qualified educators, professional artists, writers, facilitators and Indigenous peoples advocates.
-En'owkin provides a culturally sensitive learning environment in a nurturing and challenging atmosphere.
-En'owkin hosts many regional, national and international conferences and forums related to Indigenous education and culture as well as environmental concerns, which students are encouraged to participate.
+En'owkin provides a culturally sensitive arts and culture learning environment in a nurturing and challenging atmosphere.
+En'owkin hosts many traditonal and contemporary arts workshops, exhibitions on the regional level for syilx members and partners within the wider community.
+On the national and international level En'owkin hosts conferences and forums related to Indigenous education, arts and culture as well as environmental concerns, which artists and students are encouraged to participate.

-En'owkin has also partnered with many organizations in collaborative works which benefit the Okanagan Nation.
+En'owkin has also partnered with many organizations in collaborative works which benefit the Syilx Nation members.

-- Operate a quality First Nation Post-Secondary Institution offering educational programs to enhance Aboriginal culture, language, political development and leadership and excellence in Aboriginal arts training.
+- Operate a quality Indigenous Post-Secondary Institution offering educational programs to enhance Aboriginal culture, language, political development and leadership and excellence in Indigenous Arts training.

-- Operate a quality Aboriginal Adult College Readiness Program to assist in adult completion of requirements and skills to enter programs of higher learning.
+- Operate a quality Indigenous Adult College Readiness program that transitions learners to assist in completion requirements and skills to enter programs of higher learning.

 - Operate and offer umbrella services to language, culture and arts associations and collectives to encourage and foster higher levels of professionalism.

 we are committed to:

 PROVIDE the educational needs and programs of the Indigenous people with full participation by the Elders, the parents and the community.

 ENHANCE the mental, physical, emotional, spiritual and social needs of our people by preserving and reinforcing Indigenous culture, practice and teachings.